Time to dive into the web performance ranking of France’s most visited websites.

 The Top 3 in July remains stable, with slight movement:

-📈 MOST IMPROVED IN THE TOP 50
+📈 BIGGEST GAINS THIS MONTH IN THE TOP 50

 These improvements highlight how continuous optimization pays off.
 Even seemingly minor gains—every millisecond counts—can significantly impact rankings.
 Most of the sites climbing the chart have focused heavily on Interaction to Next Paint (INP).
 Why?
 Because a good FID doesn’t always mean a good INP.